pereznetworks/TD-Project9/project9-gallery-app/README.md

     export default flickr
  `

-      then make sure do into the code and make sure your is using...
+      then make sure do into the code and make sure the app is using...

       flickr.secret everywhere that it uses the flickr.apikey